Jury selection underway at Kyle Rittenhouse homicide trial

 The judge said Rittenhouse’s constitutional right to a fair trial, not the Second Amendment right to bear arms, will come into play, and “I don’t want it to get sidetracked into other issues.”

-By midafternoon, at least 24 prospective jurors had been dismissed, many of them because they had already made up their minds.

-Among those dismissed by the judge were a man who said he was at the site of the protests when “all that happened” and a woman who said she knew one of the potential witnesses in the case well and would probably weigh that person’s testimony more than that of others.
+Among those dismissed by the judge were a man who said he was at the site of the protests when “all that happened” and a woman who said she knew one of the potential witnesses in the case well and would probably give more weight to that person’s testimony.

 A man said his son is friends with the person who bought the gun that Rittenhouse later used in the shooting.
 He was not immediately dismissed by the judge.